SamWiseman/latin/README.md

  **Split String**: a string representing the sequence of characters that separates documents from one another OR “off” if you are using a different chunking method

+ **Using CSV**: "on" if you are using a CSV and don't need to chunk your document OR "off" if you are using a different chunking method

 ### Hyperparameters
- **Alpha**: a decimal value between 0 and 1 representing how similar topics should be to each other in topic makeup
+ **Alpha**: a decimal value between 0 and 1 representing how similar documents should be to each other in topic makeup

  **Beta**: a decimal value between 0 and 1 representing how similar topics should be to each other in word makeup